|

 The English language has its wide-ranging use: In Philippine schools, it has been used as a medium of instruction during class discussions and in other curricular activities.

-In writing a reflection paper, responding to a teacher's question, answering examinations, in public discourse, and even texting to your loved ones, the English language is used.
+reflection paper, responding to a teacher's question, answering examinations, in public discourse, and even texting to your loved ones, the English language is used.

 Medium of instruction